MarkBuffalo/lat-pulldown-guide/README.md

 I have personally only tested the tall one.

 Note that crossmembers come with each attachment, so you don't need to buy an extra.
 However, for `Safety` reasons I suggest buying a [Rear Base Stabilizer](https://www.roguefitness.com/monster-lite-stabilizer-kit) if you don't have one already.
+This prevents tripping on "sharp" foot pedals.
+I don't know what Titan was thinking by having these row pedals, but you don't have to install them.
+Instead, you can use a rear base stabilizer or some padding.
+See below for Safety Considerations.

 # Step Four: Installation